-Students should consult with the Director of Pastoral Formation by the end of their participation in the course, SMP 2600: Theology of Ministry, for assistance with developing their field-based learning goals and the placement suitable for pursuing these goals.
+Students should consult with the Director of Field Education by the end of their participation in the course SMP2600: Theology of Ministry, for assistance with developing their field-based learning goals and the placement suitable for pursuing these goals.

 The Field Education Cycle includes:

-A Supervised Field Placement (SFP) for a minimum of 250 hours where the students engage in forms of pastoral practice which challenge them to grow in theological integration and self-identity as pastoral ministers.
+- A Supervised Field Placement (SFP) of 250 hours, where students engage in forms of pastoral practice that challenge them to grow in theological integration and self-identity as pastoral ministers.
 The students and supervisors articulate this learning experience in a Learning Agreement.
-The Director of Pastoral Formation approves both the placement site and the learning agreement.
+The Director of Field Education approves both the placement site and the learning agreement.

-SMF 3010: Theological Reflection Seminar upon completion of the SFP.
+- SMP3010: Theological Reflection Seminar upon completion of the

-Students need to consult with their academic advisors and the Director of Pastoral Formation regarding the timing for completing the three components in the Theological Field Education program, as the full sequence of Theology of Ministry, Field Placement and Theological Reflection Seminar requires a minimum of three semesters.
+Students need to consult with the Programs Coordinator and the Director of Field Education regarding the timing to complete the three components in the Theological Field Education program, as the full sequence of Theology of Ministry, Field Placement and Theological Reflection Seminar requires a minimum of three semesters.
 Upon completing the latter two requirements, two units of credit in Theological Field Education are granted.

 Field Education timelines:

-MDiv students who maintain an A- average at the end of the second year of their program may choose to write a thesis in partial fulfillment of the requirement for the MDiv degree.
-Students are given two full semesters to write their theses.
+Students who maintain an A- average at the end of the second year of their program may choose to write a thesis of 12,500-30,000 words in partial fulfillment of the requirement for the M. Div. degree.
+Students are given two full semesters to write their thesis.
 After two full semesters, students must apply for an extension and will be charged a program continuation fee.
-Further information is available from the Director of Basic Degree Programs.

 Some Catholic dioceses or religious congregations require a fourth year of theological study for ordination candidates.
 Requirements for this additional year vary.
 The Faculty of Theology accommodates these students by providing additional academic instruction and pastoral training experiences.